pmann84/Jade/readme.md

 In reality the first one will be OpenGL and then Vulkan and finally DirectX but the development of these may overlap somewhat.

+# Pre-requisites
+This project uses the following 3rd party libraries and frameworks
+- CMake
+- Vulkan SDK
+- GLAD
+- GLFW
+- GLM

+The only things that you should have to download specifically for this are:
+- CMake
+- Vulkan SDK

 # Building the Libraries